mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 }
 ```

 Constants can be an object or primitive (Just in case the name makes you think primitives only).
-They cannot be altered by decorators so in that way they are "constant".
-If you don't need the value to be injectable into provider factories or you don't need it to be accessible to decorators, then its probably a toss up between defining "constant" values with `constant` and `value`.
+Unlike providers (and specifically values passed into `value()`), they cannot be altered by decorators so in that way they are "constant".
+If you don't need the value to be injectable into provider factories or you don't need it to be accessible to decorators, then its probably a toss up between defining "constant" values with `constant()` and `value()`.

 ### Directives ###

+The last piece of the puzzle